-Truth being told, you must brace yourself for at least 4 to 5 months of methodical planning to meet all the GMS requirements.
+Truth be told, you must brace yourself for at least 4 to 5 months of methodical planning to meet all the GMS requirements.

-The best part is, Google itself does not provide you the GMS license.
-This activity has been authorized to a 3PL.
+Google by itself does not issue the GMS license.
+This activity has been authorized to 3PL.

 The GMS certification process consists of a set of predefined tests designed by Google to make sure that your Android-compatible device is ready for deployment with Google Apps contained in it.

-Following tests procedures are included in GMS certification process:
+Following test procedures are mandatory in the GMS certification process:

 The Compatibility Test Suite (CTS) is a commercial-grade test suite provided by Google for free.
 The CTS represents the “mechanism” of compatibility.

-The CTS tests run on a desktop machine (Host), and execute the test cases directly on attached target device.
-The intent is to reveal incompatibilities during development itself, and to ensure that the software meets compatibility throughout the development process.
+The CTS tests run on a desktop machine (Host) and execute the test cases directly on the attached target device.
+The intent is to reveal incompatibilities during development itself and to ensure that the software meets compatibility throughout the development process.

 The Android Compatibility Test Suite Verifier (CTS Verifier) is an add-on to the Compatibility Test Suite (CTS).
 Its purpose is to check the APIs and functions that can be automated, providing tests for the APIs and functions that can’t be tested on a device without manual user input, e.g. Camera, Audio (Mic and Speaker), touchscreen, Sensors, Camera, etc.

 CTS Verifier eventually confirms that the device is now compatible with a large number of Android applications.